Murray S. Monroe Sr.

 Murray S. Monroe Sr. (September 25, 1925 - September 2, 2003) was a Cincinnati-based lawyer for Taft, Stettinius & Hollister and founded the firm's Antitrust practice.

-Life

-Background and education
+Background

 Murray Shipley Monroe Sr. was born on September 25, 1925.
 He graduated from The Governor's Academy prep school in 1943, where he was awarded the school's Morse Flag.
 He served in the U.S. Navy during World War II.
-Following military service, he earned a B.S. from Yale University in Mechanical Engineering and earned a law degree from the University of Pennsylvania Law School.
-At UPenn, he also served as Law Review editor.
+Following military service, he earned a Bachelor of Engineering in 1946 and B.S. in 1947 from Yale University.
+In 1950, he earned a Juris Doctor degree from the University of Pennsylvania Law School, where he also served as editor of UPenn's Law Review.